Monument Valley Road Trip

 View from the Monument Valley Visitor’s Center.

-But there’s clearly little need to speed when you’ve got views like this….
+But there’s clearly no need to speed when you’ve got views like this….

 Visit at sunrise or sunset for the most spectacular light.
-Staying at the View Hotel is pretty much the only way to catch the sunrise here…
+Staying at the View Hotel is the best way to get views like this, with almost no one else around.

 Map of Monument Valley